maximesalomon/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The major difference between the two is `.map` returns a new array.
+They both go through each element and execute the provided function.

 2. What is the difference between a function and a method?

+Functions and Methods are both "functions" in a way.
+The difference with a method is that its related to an object (most of the time).
+You have to call it on something whereas a function can be called independently.

 3. What is closure?

+A closure is a function inside an other function where the inner function has acces to the variables of the outter function.

 4. Describe the four rules of the 'this' keyword.

+a - Window/Global Object Binding - "this" refers to the global object. b - Implicit Binding - "this" refers to the object it is called on. c - New Binding - "this" refers to the object that is created by new. d - Explicit Binding - "this" refers to what apply or call is refering to.

 5. Why do we need super() in an extended class?

+We use super() to get access to the constructors from the class we called extended on.

 ### Git Set up